TL-X-org/TL-V_Projects/README.md

   - collaborate in academic research
   - publish a papers

 # Learning Resources for TL-Verilog

 I (Steve Hoover) enjoy working with students and collaborators.
-I've worked with many, and I've been asked by many (upwards of 100) to provide mentorship.
+I've worked with many, and I've been asked by many (~100) to provide mentorship.
 Before you ask, show that you can be of value.
 If you are interested in working with TL-Verilog, take initiative to begin ramping up on your own.

 Numerous trainings, videos, papers, and posts can be found on the [Redwood EDA Publications](https://www.redwoodeda.com/publications) page.